CAR HOIST AND HOIST SYSEMS

 Increased Safety of Shallow-Pit Design – The shallow-pit design has the further advantage of being safer, since there is no threat of workers, tools or shop debris falling into a deep pit with exposed screws – in addition, it eliminates the need to perform maintenance in what OSHA defines as a “confined space” – further, transit maintenance personnel prefer this design over the more constricting deep pit design, which can get dark and cramped.

 Long-Term Reliability – All of these systems are pre-assembled and tested in our manufacturing facility to ensure that all performance criteria have been met before they are shipped out to our customers.
-In addition, there is a special focus in the design, engineering and fabrication of these systems to ensure that they continue to run smoothly and reliably day in and day out for the years and decades to come – this has been proven out in the dozens of Macton hoist systems which have been in service for decades and continue to move smoothly and quietly day in and day out.
+In addition, there is a special focus in the design, engineering and fabrication of these systems to ensure that they continue to run smoothly and reliably day in and day out for the years and decades to come – this has been proven out in the dozens of Macton hoist systems which have been in service for decades and continue to move smoothly and quietly.

 Minimal Maintenance Required – These systems require only a minimal amount of routine maintenance each year, which can be scheduled for times when the facility is not normally in operation – in the shallow pit design, the screw is housed in a caisson that is filled with oil for continuous lubrication, which significantly increases the life of the lifting screw and nut versus the deep pit design (in which the screw and nut are not similarly protected).

-Full Support Throughout Project – Macton provides full support throughout the entire project, beginning with the initial design of the system to be built, during which time Macton’s engineering staff interfaces with the project’s engineers and other professionals to provide the practical assistance and the detailed technical support needed to integrate its equipment into the overall installation.
+Full Support Throughout Project – We provide full support throughout the entire project, beginning with the initial design of the system to be built, during which time our engineering staff interfaces with the project’s engineers and other professionals to provide the practical assistance and the detailed technical support needed to integrate its equipment into the overall installation.
 This support includes providing foundational, electrical and control requirements, trim details, data for structural analysis as well as any other assistance the project requires.

-Ease of Equipment Installation – Macton provides a specially-trained field engineer or technician to supervise the installation, start-up and commissioning of its equipment, ensuring that it is brought on-line quickly and delivers the expected performance.
+Ease of Equipment Installation – We provide a specially-trained field engineer or technician to supervise the installation, start-up and commissioning of its equipment, ensuring that it is brought on-line quickly and delivers the expected performance.

-Ongoing Post-Sale Support – Macton also provides long-term spare parts and technical support services.
+Ongoing Post-Sale Support – We also provide long-term spare parts and technical support services.
 Long-term service contracts are also available at each of these installations for periodic inspection and maintenance programs, as well as training services, as needed.
-In addition, Macton provides customers with the ability to easily upgrade their control panels, drives and other systems to ensure they reflect the latest in technology.
-Macton can also provide an interactive CD/DVD that may be used to train present and future shop personnel in the use and maintenance of this equipment.
+In addition, we provide customers with the ability to easily upgrade their control panels, drives and other systems to ensure they reflect the latest in technology.
+BBM can also provide an interactive CD/DVD that may be used to train present and future shop personnel in the use and maintenance of this equipment.

-Standard 5 Year Warranty – The equipment is warranted to be free from defects in material or workmanship for a period of five (5) years from the date it’s shipped from Macton’s facility.
-Accordingly, during such 5-year period, Macton will repair or replace any such defective parts or equipment at Macton’s cost (including covering all shipping costs).
-If required to trouble-shoot such equipment, Macton will provide the services of an onsite field service engineer, and if any such defects are found to exist, Macton will pay the labor and travel costs of such field service engineer.
-This warranty is void if the equipment is installed without supervision by a Macton representative.
-This warranty does not cover: (i) water damage, or damage due to chemical corrosion or from dirt or debris on or around the equipment, (ii) any damage caused by improper use or accident, or from the failure to perform the recommended periodic maintenance on the equipment, (iii) normal wear and tear, (iv) portions of the equipment repaired or modified by others without Macton’s prior written approval, or (v) any additional onsite labor, tools or equipment required for the inspection, removal and reinstallation of any parts of the equipment.
+Standard 2 Year Warranty – The equipment is warranted to be free from defects in material or workmanship for a period of two (2) years from the date it shipped from our facility.
+Accordingly, during such 2-year period, we will repair or replace any such defective parts or equipment at our cost.
+If required to trouble-shoot such equipment, we will provide the services of an onsite field service engineer, and if any such defects are found to exist, we will pay the labor and travel costs of such field service engineer.
+This warranty is void if the equipment is installed without supervision by a company representative.
+This warranty does not cover: (i) water damage, or damage due to chemical corrosion or from dirt or debris on or around the equipment, (ii) any damage caused by improper use or accident, or from the failure to perform the recommended periodic maintenance on the equipment, (iii) normal wear and tear, (iv) portions of the equipment repaired or modified by others without BBM’s prior written approval, or (v) any additional onsite labor, tools or equipment required for the inspection, removal and reinstallation of any parts of the equipment.

 Drive System – The hoist drive system consists of four jacking units with self-locking acme machine screws and an aluminum bronze load nut and a steel safety nut.
 One central motor drives the four jacking units through a series of beveled gear boxes and drive shafts.
 If the shallow pit foundation is used, the screws are housed in an enclosed caisson and lubricated by means of a continuous oil bath providing optimal wear life for the load nut.